 Hi, I’m Constantin Jacob.

 I used to call myself a iOS software developer, but since I haven’t done it in a while I struggle to still call myself that.
-I used to work for CircleCI, wrote a whole bunch about xcodebuild and how to work around all kinds of different issues in regards to an iOS CI setup.
-If you do anything related to iOS CI and have invoked fastlane or xcodebuild before it’s quite likely that you have read something that I wrote.
-I now work for MacStadium helping them shape the future of premium class Mac hosting like no one has ever done before.
+I used to work for CircleCI, wrote a whole bunch about xcodebuild and how to work around all kinds of pitfalls in Xcode.
+If you do anything related to iOS CI and have written the words “fastlane” or “xcodebuild” into a YAML configuration file before it’s quite likely that you have read something that I wrote.
+I now work for MacStadium helping them shape the future of Mac hosting worldwide.
 I help build knowledge bases to publicly document what we find and help the community as well as get to play with really expensive servers.

 I was born and raised up north in Hamburg, Germany.

-With Hamburg’s huge harbor always present wherever you go and being exposed to all things trade in my family I quickly latched onto understanding business topics, entrepreneurship and politics.
-I went a “somewhat straight” way through school and whenever I hadn’t had to do anything for school I was always writing code trying to teach myself new things.
+With Hamburg’s huge port always present wherever you go and being exposed to all things trade in my family I grew up to like all kinds of “business stuff” and politics.
+I went a “somewhat straight” way through school (I can hear my mom roll her eyes as I write this) and taught myself how to code in any free minute that I had.

 In 2014 I went to live in Argentina to learn Spanish.
-Due to saving some money while working the previous year I was able to buy a car and ended up buying a 2003 5-speed manual Ford Fiesta and drove almost 20.000km across Argentina.
+Due to saving some money while working the previous year I was able to buy a car.
+I ended up buying a 2003 manual 5-speed Ford Fiesta and drove almost 20.000km across Argentina in it.

 (This image was taken at Las Salinas Grandes in Salta at ~3.800m of elevation)